 As a Polish-American, I was raised in a culture in which meat was the staple cuisine and the plant-based lifestyle was never spoken about.
-By college age, my unhealthy eating, countless daily cigarettes, alcohol abuse, and endless dieting (while only getting heavier) all contributed to a miserable, depressed life.
+By college age of 18, my unhealthy eating, countless daily cigarettes, alcohol abuse, and endless dieting (while only getting heavier) all contributed to a miserable, depressed life.
 By age 18, I topped the scales at 220 pounds.
 I had difficulty performing everyday tasks, felt out of breath while climbing stairs, and wore hoodies to hide my body.
 I was in an emotionally unstable, self-destructive downward spiral.

 In 2011, determined to live a happy life, I began researching healthy choices that would point me in the right direction.
 I came across The China Study and was shaken.
 It answered most of my questions and finally made me connect the dots.
 Switching to a vegetarian diet was the first stepping stone in my transition.
 It showed me I don’t need meat in order to live.